cloudant-labs/clouseau/docs/book/book.typ

 #box(open-flow-diagram)

-= Roadmap and future improvements
+= Roadmap and Future Improvements

 To enhance Clouseau's efficiency and better align it with the asynchronous nature of the ZIO framework, there are proposed